-At the end of it all there are people who will but the company regardless of what is in the prospectus or will not buy.
+At the end of it all, there are people who will buy the company regardless of what is in the prospectus or will not buy.
 So does it matter?

-P&L: 9 month profit before tax of 16 billion, up from 12b a year ago – and company is on track for 21 billion pre-tax profit in 2008.
+- 9-month profit before tax of 16 billion, up from 12b a year ago – and the company is on track for 21 billion pre-tax profit in 2008.

-– But Celtel hurts: Average revenue per user (ARPU) at Dec 07 of 650 shillings (583 pre paid, 3,968 post), down from 816 shillings (705, 5,708) a year ago.
-This is due to adding new subscribers, with lower spending capacity in rural areas and reduced all rates following competition.
-They lost fewer customers (churn) ever since they allowed free replacement of lost SIM cards
+- But Celtel hurts: Average revenue per user (ARPU) at Dec 07 of 650 shillings (583 pre-paid, 3,968 post-paid), down from 816 shillings (705, 5,708) a year ago.
+This is due to adding new subscribers, with lower spending capacity in rural areas and reduction of all rates following the competition.
+They lost fewer customers (churn) ever since they allowed free replacement of lost SIM cards.

 - Also voice minutes (9 months): Dec 07 352 million, Dec 06 203 million

 - Operating margin Sept 07 31%, Sep 06 36%: this has dropped as a result of chasing new customers with reduced tariffs and increased marketing expenses

 - Key managers take home about 200 million shillings a year, while all employees take home 2 billion in compensation.

 - Like at Kenya Airways, foreign partner (Vodafone) will continue to appoint CEO and Financial controller (Michael Joseph’s contract runs through mid-2009).

 - Has 1,145 employees ( ½ in customer care) in 2007, up from 535 in 2003